Company Formation in Portugal: Costs, Requirements & Taxes Explained

 Taxation for Companies in Portugal

-Corporate tax in Portugal is generally 20% (while in Madeira the corporate standard tax rate is 14%), but companies established within the Madeira International Business Centree (MIBC) benefit from a highly attractive regime.
+Corporate tax in Portugal is generally 20% (while in Madeira, the corporate standard tax rate is 14%), but companies established within the Madeira International Business Centre (MIBC) benefit from a highly attractive regime.
 Subject to fulfilling certain conditions, companies licensed in the MIBC can benefit from a reduced corporate income tax rate of 5% until the end of 2028.To qualify, the company must create at least one job in the first six months of operation and invest €75,000 in the first two years.
 If the company creates six or more jobs, the investment requirement is waived.

 Additional tax benefits include: